GatorCogitate/project_manager_info/Guidelines.md

 ## Naming Conventions for GitHub Issues, Branches and PRs

 - Only first letter is capitalized
-- No ending punctuation is used necessary
+- No ending punctuation is necessary
 - Dashes between each word
 - Follows the following format: `Feature-name/the-task-at-hand`
 - For example: `Individual-metrics/count-commits`